-- 9.1.1 The NPPF and Central Bedfordshire Design Guide (CBDG).42 detail that good design of buildings and places can improve local business, health and well-being, increase civic pride and cultural activity, reduce crime and anti-social behaviour and reduce pollution. - 9.1.2 The BLCNP recognises that well-designed buildings and places improve the quality of life and that it is a core planning principle to secure good design.43.
+9.1.1 The NPPF Dec 24 and Central Bedfordshire Design Guide (CBDG). detail that good design of buildings and places can improve local business, health and wellbeing, increase civic pride and cultural activity, reduce crime and anti-social behaviour and reduce pollution.

+9.1.2 The BLCNP recognises that well-designed buildings and places improve the quality of life and that it is a core planning principle to secure good design..
 The Neighbourhood Plan also aims to reflect community opinion and aspirations and add a local dimension to the assessment of proposals for any new development.
-The overall aim is to therefore encourage well-designed developments that: - 9.1.2.1 Are contextual in terms of built and landscape context. - 9.1.2.2 Are attractive, distinct, and legible; - 9.1.2.3 Are compact, with well-defined streets and spaces, with a clear safe and accessible route hierarchy; - 9.1.2.4 Integrate existing and new natural features, with public spaces that are accessible for all; - 9.1.2.5 Accommodate a range of activities; - 9.1.2.6 Provide a range of uses that support everyday activities including to live, work and play; - 9.1.2.7 Conserve natural resources, including water, land, energy, and materials; - 9.1.2.8 Do not negatively impact on the historic environment. - 9.1.3 To guide the BLCNPSC, AECOM44 was commissioned to conduct a design review of Barton-le-Clay and produce a set of Parish-wide design guidelines and codes. - 9.1.4 The final report is at Annex B.
+The overall aim is to therefore encourage well-designed developments that:

+9.1.2.1 Are contextual in terms of built and landscape context.

+9.1.2.2 Are attractive, distinct, and legible;

+9.1.2.3 Are within well-defined streets and spaces, with a clear safe and accessible route hierarchy;

+9.1.2.4 Integrate existing and new natural features, with public spaces that are accessible for all;

+9.1.2.5 Accommodate a range of activities;

+9.1.2.6 Provide a range of uses that support everyday activities including to live, work and play;

+9.1.2.7 Conserve natural resources, for example, water, land use, sustainable energy, climate considerations and materials;

+9.1.2.8 Do not negatively impact on the historic environment.

+9.1.3 To guide the BLCNPSC, AECOM was commissioned to conduct a design review of Barton-le-Clay and produce a set of Parish-wide design guidelines and codes.

+9.1.4 The final report is at Annex B.

-42 Central Bedfordshire Design Guide (as amended)
+&lt;sup>43 Central Bedfordshire Design Guide (as amended)

-43 National-Planning-Policy-Framework - (as amended)
+&lt;sup>44 National-Planning-Policy-Framework - (as amended)

-44 AECOM are the Department for Levelling Up, Housing and Communities (DLUHC) appointed contractors to deliver a wide range of planning and environmental services to help communities across England develop their Neighbourhood Plans and shape development and growth in their locality.
+&lt;sup>45 AECOM are the Department for Levelling Up, Housing and Communities (DLUHC) appointed contractors to deliver a wide range of planning and environmental services to help communities across England develop their Neighbourhood Plans and shape development and growth in their locality.